mdn/content/files/en-us/web/javascript/guide/numbers_and_dates/index.md

 The `parameters` in the preceding syntax can be any of the following:

 - Nothing: creates today's date and time.
 For example, `today = new Date();`.
 - A string representing a date, in many different forms.
-The exact forms supported differ among browsers, but the following form is always supported: `YYYY-MM-DDTHH:mm:ss.sssZ`.
+The exact forms supported differ among engines, but the following form is always supported: `YYYY-MM-DDTHH:mm:ss.sssZ`.
 For example, `xmas95 = new Date("1995-12-25")`.
 If you omit hours, minutes, or seconds, the value will be set to zero.
 - A set of integer values for year, month, and day.
 For example, `xmas95 = new Date(1995, 11, 25)`.
 - A set of integer values for year, month, day, hour, minute, and seconds.
 For example, `xmas95 = new Date(1995, 11, 25, 9, 30, 0);`.